-Supporting social-emotional regulation requires balancing consistency and predictability with flexibility and adaptability.
-As the end of the school year approaches, educators can and should plan proactively to support students’ social-emotional regulation through the predictable moments of dysregulation that the end of the school year brings.
-This free 90-minute virtual workshop will support leaders to reflect on predictable and consistent structures and systems that are already in place across the school or district, while also exploring opportunities for flexible and adaptive interventions.
+Leaders and educators must balance predictable and consistent routines, systems, and structures with flexibility and adaptability to individual student needs in order to foster a sense of belonging for all students.
+Co-regulation strategies support students to feel safe and secure in the classroom, and educators can intentionally leverage co-regulation to create a safe and welcoming environment.
+This free 2-hour virtual workshop will support leaders to reflect on predictable and consistent structures and systems that are already in place across the school or district, while also exploring opportunities for flexible and adaptive interventions.
 These strategies are compatible with any social-emotional curricula and for any grade level.

 Lindsey Minder, MS, CCLS, works with educators, school leaders, and partner organizations to create holistic educational experiences at the classroom, school, and system level.
 After over a decade in the classroom, she has deep experience and expertise in supporting students’ holistic growth, as well as, a strong commitment to the social-emotional development and well-being of educators.
 She currently collaborates with school leaders across the country seeking trauma-informed, equitable and inclusive ways to integrate social-emotional learning into all elements of their school models.
 Lindsey is dual certified in Elementary and Special Education, holds a BA in Psychology from Marist College, a Masters Degree in Child and Family Studies from Wheelock College and is trained as a yoga and mindfulness teacher.
 Most recently Lindsey was a Lead Partner at Transforming Education.
 Prior to that she was a founding teacher and later became the Director of Social Emotional Learning at Codman Academy.
 She also taught at Dorchester Collegiate Academy and The Fayerweather Street School and was a Certified Child Life Specialist at Boston Children’s Hospital and Albany Medical Center.
 Lindsey currently lives in Boston, Massachusetts.